Toronto Junior Roller Derby

 HOW DO I KEEP UP TO DATE ON TJRD NEWS AND EVENTS?
 We send out a weekly newsletter, and post reminders using Team Snap in order to let our skaters know about practice schedules.
 We also use our facebook page and website to promote upcoming events.

 DO YOU PLAY YEAR ROUND ?
 Currently TJRD runs regular Sunday practices from mid September until the end of June with breaks for holidays and occasional location blackouts.
-We also have outdoor open/free skate sessions for July and August at High park, weather permitting.
-In the summer months there are often opportunities for our skaters to participate in bouts with some of our sister leagues throughout Ontario.
+In the summer months there are often opportunities for our skaters to participate in bouts with other leagues throughout Ontario.
 These invitational bouts are lots of fun and a great way to meet other skaters.

 IS IT A FULL CONTACT SPORT?
 Skaters progressively work their way through several levels play based on their skill set and what they are personally comfortable with.
 Beginners start by focusing on developing skating skills followed by positional blocking.
 Once a skater progresses up to Level 2, they are exposed to light contact derby, with the emphasis on developing team blocking strategies.
 Finally, once they have passed their Level 3 testing, and only if they want to, skaters are exposed to full contact play.